The objective of fencing is to strike your opponent while avoiding being hit yourself. The fastest sword strikes in a flash of a blade.

-There are tall athletes who win from a long distance, while there are athletes who use speed and timing as their strong technique.
-There are fencers who win with traditional fencing style while there are fencers who newly produce an innovative fencing style.
+There are tall athletes who win from a long distance as well as athletes who use speed and timing as their strong technique.
+There are fencers who win with traditional fencing style while there are fencers who produce an innovative fencing style.

 World fencing is truly global.
 Fencing originated and developed in Europe but in today's fencing, Europe, Asia/Oceania, the Americas and Africa are fiercely competitive.
 With 157 country federations as members of the International Fencing Federation, spectators are thrilled to see winners and champions coming from virtually any corner of the planet.
-This universality been made even more prominent with the Olympic Games taking place in countries such as China (Beijing 2008) and Brazil (Rio 2016), and the past ten years' World Championships, along with athletes from these regions winning medals and writing new chapters of fencing and sports history.
+This universality has become even more prominent with the Olympic Games taking place in countries such as China (Beijing 2008) and Brazil (Rio 2016), and with recent world championships where athletes from all over the world have won medals and written new chapters in the history of the sport.

-Tokyo 2020 will showcase fencing as combining tradition, innovation and diversity as 12 new teams and individuals will make Olympic history.
+Tokyo 2020 will showcase fencing through tradition, innovation and diversity, as 12 new teams and individuals will make Olympic history.
 They carry their weapons forward into the 21st century, leading the sports world with a ‘cutting-edge’ legacy of history and a spectacular future.

 No. The weapon and mask used are different for each event and therefore cannot be shared among different events.